qmonmous/Blog-Gatsby.js/src/content/trapbar-deadlift.md

 One of the reason is that it is proven to be easier to initialize the movement with your quads, which - if you didn't - will eventually allow you to lift more.
 But above all, it is widely corroborated by many studies.
 In a [study conducted in 2011](https://www.ncbi.nlm.nih.gov/pubmed/21659894), subjects were asked to perform a 1RM with both Trap Bar and Straight Barbell.
 The results are respectively of *265 ± 41 kg vs. 245 ± 39 kg (with a p-value under a signifiance level of 0.05)*.

+In another study conducted on nineteen male powerlifters, subjects performed trials at maximum speed with loads of 10, 20, 30, 40, 50, 60, 70, and 80% of their predetermined 1-repetition maximum (1RM).
+Inverse dynamics and spatial tracking of the external resistance were used to quantify kinematic and kinetic variables.
+> The design of the hexagonal barbell significantly altered the resistance moment at the joints analyzed (p < 0.05), resulting in lower peak moments at the lumbar spine, hip, and ankle (p < 0.05) and an increased peak moment at the knee (p < 0.05).
+Maximum peak power values of 4,388 ± 713 and 4,872 ± 636 W were obtained for the SBD and HBD, respectively (p < 0.05).
+Across the submaximal loads, significantly greater peak force, peak velocity and peak power values were produced during the HBD compared to during the SBD (p < 0.05).
+The results demonstrate that the choice of barbell used to perform the deadlift has a significant effect on a range of kinematic and kinetic variables.
+The enhanced mechanical stimulus obtained with the hexagonal barbell suggests that in general the HBD is a more effective exercise than the SBD.

 ---

 ### b.
 Exceptions